ActivisionGameScience/maxmind-wrapper/README.md

 # Wrapper over the Maxmind geoip2 library

-This is a python 3 wrapper around Maxmind's geoip2 library.
-It automatically updates the database every 2 weeks (requires a license).
+This is a python 3 wrapper around Maxmind's geoip2 library (currently only supports City).
+It automatically updates the database periodically (requires a license).

 You must set the env var `MAXMIND_LICENSE_KEY`.